Last Updated January 2025

 Right to be free from retaliation.

 The First Amendment also prohibits the government from retaliating against you for exercising your rights to free speech and protest.
-However, the Trump administration has arrested immigrant leaders, activists, and students to retaliate against them for speaking out against its immigration policies.
+However, in its first term, Trump administration arrested immigrant leaders, activists, and students to retaliate against them for speaking out against its immigration policies.
 Therefore, if you’re concerned about your immigration status, you should think carefully about the risks, create a safety plan, and maybe consult with a trusted immigration lawyer when deciding whether to participate in high-profile protest actions.

 -